openbraininstitute/brain-indexer/docs/intro.rst

     radius = np.ones(3, dtype=np.float32)
     index = SphereIndex(centroids, radius, ids)

-You can also build the segment index using `NodeMorphIndexer` specifying the morphology and circuit file to load and then starting the processing via the `process_range` method.
+You can also build the segment index using `MorphIndexBuilder` specifying the morphology and circuit file to load and then starting the processing via the `process_range` method.

 .. code-block:: python

-    from spatial_index import node_indexer
+    from spatial_index import MorphIndexBuilder
-    indexer = node_indexer.NodeMorphIndexer(MORPH_FILE, CIRCUIT_FILE)
+    indexer = MorphIndexBuilder(MORPH_FILE, CIRCUIT_FILE)
     indexer.process_range(()) ## process all nodes

 **Note:** *By using a constructor which initializes the index to some data, internally the "pack" algorithm is used.
 This results in optimal tree balance and faster queries.*